-20 places were offered, with the cut-off coming under criterion 6 at a distance of 1.290 miles.
+20 places were offered, with the cut-off coming under criterion 6 at a distance of 1.290_miles.
+13 spaces were accepted for entry in September 2019.

 Further information

 For further information, clarification or comments on these arrangements in the first instance please contact the Secretary at: